 - Certified Quality & Food Safety

 - Ingredient and Supplier Assessment & Management

 - Monitoring & Control

 - Risk Management

 - Tracking & Tracing

-Nutrace ensures that our customers and end consumers can have full confidence with regard to feeds in the farmed fish value chain.
+Nutrace ensures that our customers and end consumers can have full confidence with regard to feeds in the aquaculture value chain.

-Skretting Australia has been a Nutrace compliant company since 2013.

 Click here to read more about Nutrace

-About residue testing

-Skretting conduct regular testing of our feeds for undesirable substances.

-This is part of Skretting's Nutrace, Feed-to-Food Quality and Safety System, which acts to validate the quality controls performed throughout the year.
+About residue testing Skretting conduct regular testing of our feeds for undesirable substances.
+This is part of Skretting's Nutrace, Feedto-Food Quality and Safety System, which acts to validate the quality controls performed throughout the year.
 These controls include frequent analysis of raw materials, supplier assessments and systems to control the pellet manufacturing process.
 Skretting's Food Safety Team regularly review potential residues based on a risk assessment considering the scale of use, toxicity and persistence of each compound.
 A global testing program for these residues is set annually.
 Testing is conducted by Skretting-approved, accredited laboratories that have demonstrated the highest level of competency and repeatability.
 Skretting Australia undertakes residue testing on raw materials and finished feeds to ensure their quality.

-Results reported here relate to complete fish feeds produced by Skretting Australia.
-Samples chosen best represent production since publishing the previous annual Residue Monitoring Report in 2022.
+Results reported here relate to complete aquafeeds produced by Skretting Australia.
+Samples chosen best represent production since publishing the previous annual Residue Monitoring Report in 2024.
+Skretting Australia undertakes residue testing on raw materials and finished feeds to ensure their quality About this report This Residue Monitoring Report summarises the level of undesirable substances in Skretting Australia feeds from 2018 to 2024.

-Skretting

-Australia

-undertakes

-residue testing

-on raw materials

-and finished

-feeds to ensure

-their quality

-About this report

-This Residue Monitoring Report summarises the level of undesirable substances in Skretting Australia feeds from 2016 to 2023.

 Australian residue limits [maximum residue limit (MRL) and the extraneous residue limit (ERL)] are set by the Australian Pesticides and Veterinary Medicines Authority (APVMA).
 If an Australian limit does not exist for a parameter, the relevant EU statutory limit has been used.
 EU statutory limits are equivalent to MRL standards.
 All results for Skretting Australia feeds were within the Australian and European limits.
+We provide this report to keep Skretting customers informed of the status of our monitoring results.
+To view previous reports, please click here.

+All results for Skretting Australia feeds were within the Australian and European limits